ARCHER2-HPC/archer2-docs/docs/user-guide/gpu.md

 - Inter-node via GPU-NIC RDMA
 - Intra-node via GPU Peer2Peer IPC

-Be aware that on these nodes there are only two PICe network cards in each node and they may not be in the same memory region to a given GPU.
+Be aware that on these nodes there are only two PCIe network cards in each node and they may not be in the same memory region to a given GPU.
 Therefore NUMA effects are to be expected in multi-node communication.
 More detail on this is provided below.

 ### Libraries